Dirtywave/Updater/README.md

 ## Description

-Firmware upload tool for the Dirtywave M8 Tracker.
+Firmware update tool for the Dirtywave M8 Tracker.

 ## Contributing